Rafael Resnick Brenner: Ciccone scandal

 Resnick Brenner was a key figure in the AFIP at the time of the Ciccone scandal.
 On October 19, 2010, the AFIP approved of the lifting of the bankruptcy of Argentina's largest printing firm, Ciccone Calcográfica, and agreed on a payment plan that would permit the firm to resume printing.
 It was Resnick Brenner who recommended that Ciccone Calcográfica be given a discount on its tax liabilities and who allegedly agreed to a payment plan that benefited Ciccone Calcográfica after it filed for bankruptcy in 2010.
 La Nación later determined, based on telephone records, that Resnick Brenner had signed two opinions both of which supported the provision of funds for a payment plan for Ciccone.

 At least two government officials challenged Resnick Brenner's action on behalf of Ciccone Calcográfica.
 The Director of Legal Affairs at the Ministry of Economy, José Guillermo Capdevila, challenged Resnick Brenner and reportedly got into trouble with the AFIP as a result.
 On November 9, 2010, in defiance of Capdevila, Boudou signed the recommendation to help Ciccone.
 The next day, Resnick Brenner asked the AFIP's legal department to approve the removal of capital.

-Experts stated in August 2012 that Resnick Brenner was more criminally responsible than the director of AFIP, Ricardo Echegaray, because it was he who had acted to remove Ciccone Calcográfica's capital debt in November 2010, which was not a decision that he had any power to make.
+The Perfil newspaper reported in August 2012 that Resnick Brenner was more criminally responsible than the director of AFIP, Ricardo Echegaray, because it was he who had acted to remove Ciccone Calcográfica's capital debt in November 2010, which was not a decision that he had any power to make.

 It was reported on May 31, 2014, that on July 17, 2014, Alejandro Vandenbroele and Resnick Brenner would have to appear in court.
 On June 12, 2014, Resnick Brenner was questioned by Judge Ariel Lijo.
 He presented Lijo with a written statement in which he declared that Amado Boudou, during his tenure as Minister of Economy, had sent his chief adviser, César Guido Forcieri, and his friend José María Nuñez Carmona to meet with Resnick Brenner to inquire about the procedure for granting Ciccone Calcográfica a payment plan.
 Resnick Brenner said that he did not remember the date of the meeting.
 Clarin stated that Resnick Brenner's statement "seriously complicate[d]" matters for Boudou, who had sought to distance himself from the controversy surrounding lifting of the bankruptcy of Ciccone Calcográfica.
 At his June 12 appearance before Lijo, Resnick Brenner asked the judge to dismiss him from the case.

 Resnick Brenner was indicted by Lijo on June 27, 2014.

 In 2014, Federal prosecutor Jorge Di Lello called for Resnick Brenner to be summoned for questioning.
 On February 19, 2015, Judges Jorge Ballestero, Eduardo Farah, and Eduardo Freiler of the Federal Criminal Appeals Court confirmed Judge Lijo's indictments of Boudou, Núñez Carmona, Alejandro Vandenbroele, Nicolás Ciccone, Resnick Brenner, and Forcieri.